 Baby & Toddler Group

-Our Emerald Pipe Band practises up to twice a week and performs at Luton St Patrick's Festival and other local events (when events are running).
+Our Emerald Pipe Band practices up to twice a week and performs at Luton St Patrick's Festival and other local events.

 Tuesday and Wednesday Social Clubs

 These groups provide social interaction, light refreshments and bingo games in a safe and welcoming environment.

 Tea and Chat

 This group is just what it says - a good cuppa and great chat (plus a few nibbles!).
 In addition, the group frequently enjoys hearing from informative visitors speak on a range of topics including different food and culture, local events, home safety checks, services locally, dementia, and home security, as well as listening along to traditional Irish live music occasionally.